Writing is the use of language and devices to engage an audience in order to discuss, entertain, inform or persuade.

 - Pupils will be able to articulate their thoughts, ideas and imagination orally and through the written word

 - Pupils will become creative writers.
 They will be able to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.

 In writing lessons, you will see and hear:

 - A buzz of learning and sharing ideas and vocabulary

 - Pupils using the teacher model to support their own writing

-- Pupils independently applying skills, (from the Writing Rainbow) to the writing task, using retrieval of previously learnt skills to deepen the moment
+- Pupils independently applying skills to the writing task, using retrieval of previously learnt skills

 - Pupils re-reading their own work and independently editing and self-reflecting